Ilysha44/autosend-tgbot/README.md

 2. paste your bot token in `BOT_TOKEN`

-3. paste your id into `whitelist`
+3. paste your id into `whitelist` or if you would like to share access to bot to everyone, just delete `if user_id not in whitelist: return`

-4. run this bot
+5. run this bot

-5. enjoy!
+6. enjoy!